 He said: Please give me references to verify for myself.

-Then said afterwards: God in your book changes his mind, on one hand, he says: “There is no compulsion in religion,” on the other hand He says: “Fight those who do not believe in Allah or in the Last Day,” do you deny the existence of Nasikh and Mansookh (abrogation) in your Book.
+Then said afterwards: God in your book changes His mind.
+He says: “There is no compulsion in religion,” and on the other hand He says: “Fight those who do not believe in Allah or the Last Day,” do you deny the existence of Nasikh and Mansukh (abrogation) in your Book.